 There are a number of different ways to experience whale watching in San Diego.
-A couple of great spots to view the migration from shore include the Birch Aquarium at Scripps, the Cabrillo National Monument and Torrey Pines State Reserve where the hiking trails offer expansive views of the Pacific.
+A couple of great spots to view the grey whale migration from shore include the Birch Aquarium at Scripps, the Cabrillo National Monument and Torrey Pines State Reserve where the hiking trails offer expansive views of the Pacific.
 If you're interested in a closer look at these majestic creatures, a host of sightseeing and tour operators in San Diego offer a variety of whale watching excursions.
+This is also the best way to see a blue whale as they tend to stay farther out to sea.
 A whale watching trip is also a great way to experience the ocean and see San Diego's beautiful skyline from a different point of view.
 Many of the tour operators have extensive knowledge of the whales and their migration habits and will happily share this information during the tour.
-This is definitely a recommended activity for all ages and a great addition to your San Diego itinerary during the winter and early spring seasons.
+This is definitely a recommended activity for all ages and a great addition to your San Diego itinerary during the winter/early spring and summer seasons.

 For more information on whale watching in San Diego, California, view one of the articles or visit one of the tour operators below.